Keneth-Ravindu/Issue-Tracking-System-v1.0/README.md

 # Issue-Tracking-System-v1.0
-This project is based on Java Springboot
+This project is based on Java Springboot React and MySQL